-Can I cut the tie rod?
+Can I cut a bracing rod or tie rod?

 How do I install glass screens without penetrating through the waterproofing?

-If you absolutely do not want to penetrate the waterproofing, then consider securing a strip of solid surface material like Corian or Avonite (there are many brands) to the finished floor with adhesive, then mounting the glass screen hardware to it.
+If you absolutely do not want to penetrate the waterproofing, then consider securing a strip of solid surface material like Corian or Avonite (there are many brands) to the finished floor with adhesive, then mount the glass screen hardware to it.

 What is the trim made of?

 The trim is made of aluminum and it's polished to a high gloss.